Dynamic duos: the building blocks of dimensional mechanics: The mechanics of motion

 The combination of energy and mass produces a speed, which underlies the concept of kinetic energy, and which can be used to derive the speed of projectiles of known mass and energy.
 The standard unit of energy is the Joule, which is defined as 1~kg.m$^2$.s$^{-2}$.
 This definition connects the energy to the mass, $[E]=[m] [u]^2$, where $u$ is some speed.
 The most famous example of this formula is the most famous formula: $E=mc^2$, the mass-energy equivalence.
 Another more ancient example of this connection between energy, mass, and speed is the kinetic energy, $E=\frac{1}{2} m u^2$.
 In this context, the speed $u$ is much smaller than the speed of light.
 Usually, this formula is used to compute the energy from a known mass $m$ and speed $u$.
 However, the formula can be rearranged to express the speed from the mass and energy, as in Eq.~\ref{Em}.
 The mass can be that of a projectile, like a canon ball, or a bullet, and the energy is that delivered by the gun.

-The speed $u_{Em}$ can be used to rationalize the speed of all sorts of projectiles, bullets racing in a straight line, but also debris flying in all directions, as in the case of explosions, small, large, or even astronomical, for instance in supernova explosions.
-For some types of supernovae (type Ia) the mass and energy are known with some confidence.
+The speed $u_{Em}$ can be used to rationalize the speed of all sorts of projectiles, bullets racing in a straight line, but also debris flying in all directions, \Maf{as in the case of explosions--small, large, or even astronomical.
+This kind of speed can for instance be used to describe the early stage of supernova explosions.} Some types of supernovae (type Ia) the mass and energy are known with some confidence.
 The mass is that of the `progenitor', i.e. the exploding star, with a mass around that of our Sun, so $m\simeq 2~10^{30}$~kg, and the energy is around $E\simeq 2~10^{44}$~J. In this context, the early speed of the leading edge of the supernova remnant can be estimated from Eq.~\ref{Em}, reaching a daunting 10,000~km per second!